X2CommunityCore/X2CommunityPromotionScreen/X2WOTCCommunityPromotionScreen/ReadMe.txt

 If you encounter a bug or have a suggesten, feel free to open an Issue, or file a Pull Request for one of the open Issues.

+When testing, be sure to do so in the live game.
+Attempting to test in the TQL will cause a crash.

 [h1]Credits[/h1]

 Thanks to [b]RustyDios[/b] for providing the mod preview image.